ppy/osu-wiki/news/2025/2025-05-06-expert-global-taiko-showdown-2025-concludes.md

 Those familiar with EGTS will know that the Grand Finals matchup always used to be fairly one-sided due to the skill disparity between top-seeded players:

-- In 2020, ::{ flag=CA }:: [janitore](https://osu.ppy.sh/users/3307897) went up against ::{ flag=JP }:: [uone](https://osu.ppy.sh/users/5321719) who sought to flip the script after being knocked into the lower bracket in Semifinals. uone proceeded to sweep janitore into a bracket reset and finished the job by defeating him 7–2.
+- In 2020, ::{ flag=CA }:: ::janitore::{ user-id=3307897 } went up against ::{ flag=JP }:: ::uone::{ user-id=5321719 } who sought to flip the script after being knocked into the lower bracket in Semifinals. uone proceeded to sweep janitore into a bracket reset and finished the job by defeating him 7–2.
-- In 2021, ::{ flag=JP }:: [ekumea1123](https://osu.ppy.sh/users/9119501) and ::{ flag=JP }:: [Seren58](https://osu.ppy.sh/users/15252950) gave us the closest Grand Finals scoreline thus far with ekumea1123 resetting the bracket with a 3–7 victory, followed by a 7–4.
+- In 2021, ::{ flag=JP }:: ::ekumea1123::{ user-id=9119501 } and ::{ flag=JP }:: ::Seren58::{ user-id=15252950 } gave us the closest Grand Finals scoreline thus far with ekumea1123 resetting the bracket with a 3–7 victory, followed by a 7–4.
-- In 2022, ::{ flag=JP }:: [Seren58](https://osu.ppy.sh/users/15252950) came back to defeat ::{ flag=JP }:: [Grape_Tea](https://osu.ppy.sh/users/9540073) with a crushing 7–1 victory.
+- In 2022, ::{ flag=JP }:: ::Seren58::{ user-id=15252950 } came back to defeat ::{ flag=JP }:: ::Grape\1Tea::{ user-id=9540073 } with a crushing 7–1 victory.

-History seemed to repeat itself as ::{ flag=JP }:: [Grape_Tea](https://osu.ppy.sh/users/9540073) pulled ahead with a 5–2 scoreline against ::{ flag=JP }:: [kanten_07](https://osu.ppy.sh/users/11680357), and most were expecting one of the best HD player in osu!taiko to win the next pick of HD2.
-Yet, miraculously, ::{ flag=JP }:: [Grape_Tea](https://osu.ppy.sh/users/9540073) found catastrophic misses in the final ten seconds which swayed the point, to the shock of everyone, to ::{ flag=JP }:: [kanten_07](https://osu.ppy.sh/users/11680357)'s bitterly held FC.
+History seemed to repeat itself as ::{ flag=JP }:: ::Grape\1Tea::{ user-id=9540073 } pulled ahead with a 5–2 scoreline against ::{ flag=JP }:: ::kanten\107::{ user-id=11680357 }, and most were expecting one of the best HD player in osu!taiko to win the next pick of HD2.
+Yet, miraculously, ::{ flag=JP }:: ::Grape\1Tea::{ user-id=9540073 } found catastrophic misses in the final ten seconds which swayed the point, to the shock of everyone, to ::{ flag=JP }:: ::kanten\107::{ user-id=11680357 }'s bitterly held FC.

-Three more consecutive points were tipped towards ::{ flag=JP }:: [kanten_07](https://osu.ppy.sh/users/11680357) with mostly razor-thin margins, save for a commendable 90k lead on HR2.
+Three more consecutive points were tipped towards ::{ flag=JP }:: ::kanten\107::{ user-id=11680357 } with mostly razor-thin margins, save for a commendable 90k lead on HR2.
 At this point, all of a sudden, he was one point away from resetting the bracket.

-::{ flag=JP }:: [Grape_Tea](https://osu.ppy.sh/users/9540073)'s final pick was between one of two incredibly painful maps: NM5, a chaotic polyrhythmic experience, and DT1, a speedy accuracy nightmare.
+::{ flag=JP }:: ::Grape\1Tea::{ user-id=9540073 }'s final pick was between one of two incredibly painful maps: NM5, a chaotic polyrhythmic experience, and DT1, a speedy accuracy nightmare.
 His choice fell upon NM5, but no one could've anticipated the back-and-forth that ensued.

-For the first and only time in the history of EGTS, players and viewers alike would be treated to a true world premiere: a genuine Grand Finals tiebreaker; an 11-minute gauntlet at the end of a nerve-wracking one-hour match to decide whether ::{ flag=JP }:: [Grape_Tea](https://osu.ppy.sh/users/9540073) would be crowned the final EGTS champion, or whether he would have to prove himself all over again.
-By the end, ::{ flag=JP }:: [kanten_07](https://osu.ppy.sh/users/11680357) won with a 47,159-score difference.
+For the first and only time in the history of EGTS, players and viewers alike would be treated to a true world premiere: a genuine Grand Finals tiebreaker; an 11-minute gauntlet at the end of a nerve-wracking one-hour match to decide whether ::{ flag=JP }:: ::Grape\1Tea::{ user-id=9540073 } would be crowned the final EGTS champion, or whether he would have to prove himself all over again.
+By the end, ::{ flag=JP }:: ::kanten\107::{ user-id=11680357 } won with a 47,159-score difference.

 Both players were given a desperately needed 10-minute break, as the bracket was reset.